There Is No Such Thing as Reading Jesus Without a Framework

 No one comes to the words of Jesus as a blank slate.

-Every reader brings a map, whether he admits it or not.
-The only difference is that some readers are honest about it, and others are not.
+Every interpretation brings a map, whether that map is acknowledged or hidden.
+The only difference is that some frameworks are named openly, while others operate silently beneath the surface.

 When someone says, “I reject theological systems,” he usually does not mean that he truly has no system.
 He means that he rejects the system he can see while remaining unaware of the system he is already using.